BASES-Stanford/BASES_E-Guide/labs.md

 ##### Hansen Experimental Physics Laboratory
 Blurb: The Hansen Experimental Physics Laboratory supports interdisciplinary research programs in fundamental science and engineering, particularly space physics, astrophysics, and cryogenics.
-Led by: Director Peter Michelson
+Led by: Peter Michelson
 Website: http://stanford.edu/group/hepl

 ##### Stanford Human-Computer Interaction Group
 Blurb: The Stanford Human-Computer Interaction (HCI) group, housed in the Department of Computer Science, researches topics in design, implementation, testing and analysis.
-Led by: Professor Michael Bernstein
+Led by: Michael Bernstein
 Website: http://hci.stanford.edu

 ##### High Temperature Gasdynamics Laboratory
 Blurb: As part of the Thermosciences Group in the Department of Mechanical Engineering, the High Temperature Gasdynamics Laboratory (HTGL) is an interdisciplinary research group that focuses on the fusion of atomic physics, electro-optics, electromagnetics, fluid mechanics, and heat transfer.
-Led by: Director Reginald Mitchell
+Led by: Reginald Mitchell
 Website: http://navier.stanford.edu/thermosciences/htgl.html

 ##### Information Systems Laboratory
 Blurb: The research at the Information Systems Laboratory at Stanford primarily focuses on studying algorithms and their mathematical underpinnings to better understand and develop their broad range of applications.
 Topics of interest include information theory and coding, control and optimization, signal processing, and learning and statistical inference.
 Interdisciplinary research in the blab includes collaboration with colleagues in Electrical Engineering, Computer Science, Statistics, Management Science, Aeronautics, Computational and Mathematical Engineering, Biological Sciences, Psychology, Medicine, and Business.
-Led by: Director Stephen Boyd
+Led by: Stephen Boyd
 Website: http://isl.stanford.edu

 ##### John A. Blume Earthquake Engineering Center
 Blurb: The John A. Blume Earthquake Engineering Center at Stanford is dedicated to the education and practice of earthquake engineering.
 Examples of current research includes “Collapse Simulation of Multi-Story buildings through Hybrid Testing”, as well as “Performance-Based Durability Engineering.”
 The Blume Center is included under the department of Civil Engineering, as the research focuses on the understanding of earthquakes and their effects on structures.
-Led by: Director Gregory Deierlein
+Led by: Gregory Deierlein
 Website: http://blume.stanford.edu

 ##### Manufacturing Modeling Lab
 Blurb: The Manufacturing Modeling Lab focuses on the design and utilization of manufacturing models.
 The interdisciplinary research includes working relationships with the Graduate School of business, Center for Design Research (CDR), Center for Integrated Facilities Engineering (CIFE), and Work Systems and Collaborative Research Lab (CRL/MS&E).
 The Lab focuses on developing and testing structured decision making techniques aimed at generating robustness, reliability, servicability, variety, flexibility and sustainability.
-Led by: Director Kurt Beiter
+Led by: Kurt Beiter
 Website: http://kbeiter@stanford.edu

 ##### Max Planck Center for Visual Computing and Communication
 Blurb: This Center is a joint program between Stanford University and the Max Planck Society for the Advancement of Science (MPG) focused on the information technology area of “Visual Computing and Communication.”
 This center is intended for German scientists, not necessarily Stanford Students!
-Led by: Director Bernd Girod
+Led by: Bernd Girod
 Website: http://mpc-vcc.org

 ##### MIT/Stanford Venture Lab